prof-rossetti/georgetown-opim-557-201803/assignments/activex-controls/assignment.md

 Repeat the option button challenge above, but use check box controls instead.

-But, instead of writing the name or caption of a single selected option to a specified cell, write a concatenated list of all selected options.
+And, instead of writing the name or caption of a single selected option to a specified cell, write a concatenated list of all selected options.
 The list doesn't need to be formatted in any particular way - a single space in between each selected option is sufficient.

 ![a screenshot of four vertically-aligned check boxes, two of which are selected. it also shows a message box alerting the user of which options have been selected. it also uses four different linked cells to indicate the boolean values of each option. it also displays in a specified cell the captions of both selected options.](/notes/activex-controls/check-boxes/check-box-2.png)